“THE PACIFIC NORTHWEST” – June 1, 1893

 With the shout of triumph and song of cheer!

-There is much mountainous country throughout the Pacific Northwest; so much that the pure air of Heaven, playing at random among the heights, frightens away the cyclones of the flats ((The typescript was hand-edited subsequently to read “of flats areas”)) and sends them howling over the Kansas prairies and the great plains of Texas, leaving our rock-ribbed vales in smiling security.
+There is much mountainous country throughout the Pacific Northwest; so much that the pure air of Heaven, playing at random among the heights, frightens away the cyclones of the flats55 and sends them howling over the Kansas prairies and the great plains of Texas, leaving our rock-ribbed vales in smiling security.
 Tornadoes, drought, and pestilence, from the same cause, escape us.

 The trend of the main mountain ranges is north and south, with innumerable spurs reaching out in all directions, breaking the country into diversified valleys, well watered and fertile.
 Every cereal known to agriculture, every fruit and flower of the temperate zones and many products of semi-torrid climes find congenial homes in different portions of this broad domain.
 Every mineral known to man abounds within our borders.
 Our forests are gigantic and inexhaustible, our rivers are big and deep and rapid and our creeks and rills and lakes [and rivulets] no man can number.